-With a timeline stretching back to the 1920s, this major survey of artworks by the Yolŋu peoples of north-east Arnhem Land represents three generations of the Milingimbi, Ramingining and Yirrkala communities.
-Presented in the 400sqm temporary gallery, Gululu dhuwala djalkiri reveals the clan lineages, inheritance, and continuities within 100 years of Yolŋu culture.
-Stories of land, knowledge and ceremony highlight the connections stretching back over millennia and into the Dreamtime.
+With a timeline stretching back to the 1920s, this major survey of artworks by the Yolŋu peoples of eastern Arnhem Land represents generations of art and artists from the Milingimbi, Ramingining and Yirrkala communities.
+Presented in the 400sqm temporary gallery, Gululu dhuwala djalkiri reveals the clan lineages, inheritance, and continuities within 100 years of Yolŋu art.
+Produced in collaboration with Yolŋu, the exhibition is a unique opportunity to share in their knowledge and art inheritance.

 This exhibition examines a broad group of artists’ profoundly different responses to the space where land meets sea.
 Over centuries, artists have represented the sea’s changing appearance and meaning – sometimes as part of a journey, sometimes as a site of contact, contemplation or pleasure.
 Today, with rising sea levels and eroding shorelines, the coastline has become a highly charged space demarcating potential zones of conflict and loss.
 Coastline draws on the University Art Collection and features artists including Grace Cossington Smith (pictured), Arthur Streeton and J W Power.

 Trade, wonder and order drove human interest in collecting animal specimens in the nineteenth century.
 As museum collections formed and grew they had an immense impact on how we understand the world today.
 The Natural Selections exhibition draws us into the study of natural history and how museum collections continue to contribute to our understanding of species, their classification and their geographic distributions.

 Renowned Indigenous Australian artist Daniel Boyd will present a new project, the first in a series of commissions that invite contemporary artists to engage with the University’s collections.
 Boyd’s installation reflects upon the origins of the museum as a product of the Enlightenment.
 He will present selections from across the museum’s diverse collections, displayed within a mirrored installation to reveal the multiplicity of meanings contained within a single object.